Pivotal-Field-Engineering/jdbc-gemfire-samples/README.md

-app register --name jdbc-gemfire-task --type task --uri file:///[local-git-repo]/jdbc-gemfire-samples/dataflow/task/jdbc-gemfire-task/target/jdbc-gemfire-task-1.3.7.RELEASE.jar --force app register --name jdbc-gemfire-task --type task --uri file:///Users/wlund/Dropbox/git-workspace/wxlund/jdbc-gemfire-samples/dataflow/task/jdbc-gemfire-task/target/jdbc-gemfire-task-1.3.7.RELEASE.jar --force app list task create --definition 'jdbc-gemfire-task --jdbcgemfire.datasource.username=postgres --jdbcgemfire.datasource.url=jdbc:postgresql://localhost:5432/postgres --jdbcgemfire.datasource.driver-class-name=org.postgresql.Driver --jdbcgemfire.region-name=Author --jdbcgemfire.commit-interval=1000 --jdbcgemfire.sql="select * from authors"' --name pubs-author2 app register --name jdbc-gemfire-task --type task --uri file:///Users/wlund/Dropbox/git-workspace/wxlund/jdbc-gemfire-samples/dataflow/task/jdbc-gemfire-task/target/jdbc-gemfire-task-1.3.7.RELEASE.jar --force task list
+app register --name jdbc-gemfire-task --type task --uri file:///[local-git-repo]/jdbc-gemfire-samples/dataflow/task/jdbc-gemfire-task/target/jdbc-gemfire-task-1.3.7.RELEASE.jar --force app list task list

 you can launch the task from either the shell or use http://localhost:9393/dashboard/index.html#/tasks/definitions.
-The parameters we're collected from the UI so that it could be scriptedf as seen above.
+The parameters we're collected from the UI so that it could be scripted as seen above.